harmony2ww/wwwwserver/README.md

   * Further over all maybe there are variant and for parallel port usage.
   * Obviously the quality of code is more strong than else.
-  * There could be the effectively common generated dynamically variables about HEAD.
   * The variables could be $POSTtextOfAll, $POSTtextCrapped, $GETpageNotFound, $HEADcheck, $HEADcheckAtNow.
   * There needs about dynamically port change and further work on it.
   * Get needs and variants about rendering, else with no case.